Kotlin/KEEP/README.md

 * Current in-progress KEEPs are listed in [issues](https://github.com/Kotlin/KEEP/issues).
 * New KEEPs and additions to current KEEPs are submitted as [pull requests](https://github.com/Kotlin/KEEP/pulls).
-* When KEEPs are implemented, the corresponding design documents are merged into this repository.
+* When KEEPs are implemented, the corresponding design documents are merged into this repository and stored in a [proposals](proposals) directory.

+### Design notes

+Some feature ideas that are being discussed for Kotlin represent important directions of potential enhancement, but are not complete to call them design proposals, yet they still need to be discussed with the Kotlin community to gather use-cases for these features, their potential syntax, impact on existing Kotlin code, etc.
+They are called "design notes" and are stored in a separate [notes](notes) directory.

 ## How to contribute to the design process